py-moneyed/py-moneyed/docs/formatting.rst

 If you do ``str()`` on a ``Money`` object, you will get the same behaviour as ``format_money()``, but with no options supplied, so you will get the system default locale.

-There is also a deprecated ``format_money`` function in ``moneyed.localization``, which has a different signature, and relied on our own very incomplete lists of formats.